ksteinfe/turkers_delight/Installation and Setup/Python/README.md

 ## Python
 1. [Download](https://www.python.org/download/releases/2.7.8/) and install python 2.7.8
+ * By default, Python should install to **C:\Python27**, which we will refer to below as your "Python Installation Directory".
+If you choose to install to a different location, please adjust the following instructions accordingly.
 2. Set the system paths, which will let our computer know where to find the Python executeable file so that we may easily run Python from the command line.
   * Open the Environment Variables Dialog
     * Right-Click on "My Computer" or "This PC" and select **Properties**